GreptimeTeam/docs/README.md

 ## Installation

-This section covers instructions to deploy GreptimeDB in standalone mode or distributed mode.
+Provides instructions on how to deploy GreptimeDB in either standalone or distributed mode

 - [Overview][18]

 ## Getting Started

-This section provides the quickest ways to get started with GreptimeDB.
+If you are new to Greptime DB, documents below will help you quickly get started

 - [Overview][2]
 - [Create a time series table][3]